 While working in the mine from November 1944 until August 15, 1945, the POWs were abused by the civilian foreman, Hichiro Tsuchiya, who was known to the POWs as “Patches.”
 Tsuchiya used any excuse to abuse the POWs.
 He was known to hit the POWs for no reason in their faces and to also use a wooden club or pickaxe handle.
 He also used a sledgehammer to hit the POWs on their heads.
 His parents received a postcard from him in January 1945.

 In the camp, the POWs were denied adequate food, clothing, and medical treatment.
 After his arrival in the camp, the Japanese began having the prisoners stand at attention for long hours, without food or water, because a camp rule had been broken.
 This went on until July.
 Medical care in the camp was almost none existent.
 A prisoner had to be near death to receive medical attention.
 In most cases, when it was given the POW was too far gone for it to do any good.

-Patrick F. Boone resided the rest of his life on Leitchfield, Kentucky.
-He passed away on December 29, 2011, and was buried at Saint Elizabeth’s Cemetery in Clarkson, Kentucky.
+Patrick F. Boone resided the rest of his life in Leitchfield, Kentucky, and passed away on December 29, 2011.
+He was buried at Saint Elizabeth’s Cemetery in Clarkson, Kentucky.